-Two of the nation’s leading scholars join together for their first onstage conversation.
-Danielle Allen and Jill Lepore will explore the role of historians in society, and the importance of history in a democracy.
+Two of the nation’s leading scholars joined together for their first onstage conversation.
+Danielle Allen and Jill Lepore explored the role of historians in society, and the importance of history in a democracy.
 How can the study of the past inform a nation grappling with issues of identity, citizenship, and misinformation?
 In an era of contentious debates about historical events and figures, what forces influence public memory?

 Danielle Allen, James Bryant Conant University Professor at Harvard University, and Director of Harvard’s Edmond J. Safra Center for Ethics, is a political theorist who has published broadly in democratic theory, political sociology, and the history of political thought.
 A 2019 Massachusetts Governor’s Award in the Humanities recipient, she is the author of six books, including Our Declaration: A Reading of the Declaration of Independence in Defense of Equality (2014).
 Allen is also the principal investigator for the Democratic Knowledge Project, a distributed research and action lab at Harvard University that seeks to identify, strengthen, and disseminate the bodies of knowledge, skills, and capacities that democratic citizens need in order to succeed at operating their democracy.